callahantiff/PheKnowLator/README.rst

 How do I Learn More?
 **********************

-Please see the Project `Wiki`_ for more details on available knowledge graphs, the knowledge graph construction process, algorithm, and information on the data sources used to build each knowledge graph.
+- Join an existing or start a new `Discussion`_

-**Prelimary Results are Available:**
+- The Project `Wiki`_ for more details on available knowledge graphs, the knowledge graph construction process, algorithm, and information on the data sources used to build each knowledge graph

-Callahan TJ, Tripodi IJ, Hunter LE, Baumgartner WA.
-A Framework for Automated Construction of Heterogeneous Large-Scale Biomedical Knowledge Graphs.
-2020; BioRxiv `DOI: https://doi.org/10.1101/2020.04.30.071407 <https://doi.org/10.1101/2020.04.30.071407>`__
+- Preliminary results from our 2020 ISMB presentation are available `here <https://doi.org/10.1101/2020.04.30.071407>`__

 |